 Back in November 2019, Variety reported that The Witcher had already been renewed for a second season.
 Netflix was pleased with the show, and it became a hit with audiences, too.

 Following some delays in 2020 due to COVID affecting production and infecting cast and crew, Netflix announced Season 2 finally finished filming during GeekedWeek and blessed us with a new trailer.

 We have a better idea of the cast and characters now, though a release date is still lost in the murky woods somewhere.

 The Witcher Season 2 Plot

 Season two’s production title is reportedly “Mysterious Monsters.”

-And, once you’ve seen the show, there’s plenty of fantastic Henry Cavill content to keep you busy till season two ramps up.
+If that's not enough, there’s plenty of fantastic Henry Cavill content to keep you busy till season two ramps up.

 The Witcher fansite Redanian Intelligence reports that Netflix’s series has already been quietly renewed for a third season.
-A rumor on Twitter back in July suggested that it’d gotten the “Sabrina deal,” meaning Netflix had greenlit three seasons at once.

 Now, The Witcher Season Three has been added to the Writers Guild of America database, also spotted by Redanian Intelligence.

 Production on the third season will reportedly take place sometime in 2022, barring pandemic-related scheduling shifts.